-During the 80s, Milius worked on bringing Robert E. Howard’s Conan character to the screen in Conan The Barbarian, and wrote & directed the original Red Dawn, about a Russian military takeover of the US, and a group of teenagers who rebel against the invaders.
+During the 80s, Milius worked on bringing Robert E. Howard’s legendary Conan character to the screen in Conan The Barbarian, and wrote and directed the original Red Dawn, about a Russian military takeover of the US, and a group of teenagers who rebel against the invaders.
 The film covers a lot of ground talking about these two movies, and the political controversy that was sparked by Red Dawn during its original release.
 During this period, Milius (and the entertainment business in general) were being heavily criticized for the overly violent content of films.
-And while Milius had famous friends & colleagues like Lucas, Coppola & Spielberg, his over the top personality often rubbed studio executives the wrong way, causing some of his projects to be derailed or cancelled.
+And while Milius had famous friends and colleagues like Lucas, Coppola & Spielberg, his over the top personality often rubbed studio executives the wrong way, causing some of his projects to be derailed or cancelled.
 The self-proclaimed "zen anarchist" could sometimes be his own worst enemy.

 The documentary is a well-rounded portrait of Milius, and features fascinting interviews with Lucas, Spielberg and Coppola.
 There are also comments from Harrison Ford, Arnold Schwarzenegger, Sylvester Stallone and Milius’ children, as well as current filmmakers like Bryan (X-Men) Singer and Kurt (Sons of Anarchy) Sutter, who've been inspired by him.
 The Lucas and Spielberg sequences are some of the most engrossing parts of the film.
 While they often give interviews about their current projects, it’s fascinating to see them really open up about their friendship and collaborations with Milius, and tell stories about their early days working together in the 70s.
 Milius really is the kind of larger than life persona that you don’t see in today’s Hollywood, and even the studio executives he knocked heads & battled with admit they admire his talent.